What to Expect This Semester

 Production of Written Work Product

-The externship professor will conduct mid-term conferences with the field supervisor and the extern together at the mid-point of the semester.
-The externship professor generally visits the field supervisor's office to conduct the conference, which lasts about 30 minutes, but the professor might also conduct the conference via video or telephone call.
+The externship professor will conduct brief mid-term conferences with the field supervisor and the extern together at the mid-point of the semester.
+The externship professor generally conducts the conference via video call.
 The mid-term conference serves as a time to assess the student’s progress towards their externship learning objectives, to discuss the student’s performance, and to make a plan for the remainder of the semester.
 Field supervisors will typically be asked to complete a Mid-Term Conference Report (on a form which will be provided) and submit it in advance of the conference.

 Final Evaluation of Extern